gt-cs3220/gt-cs3220.github.io/labday1.md

-The folder has three subfolders( myxor, myxor_files simpleio) and simple three tasks.
+The folder has three subfolders( example_bus,example_v,simpleio) and simple three tasks.

-Task #1: start Vivado and try behavior myxor simulation.
+Task #1: start Vivado and try behavior examplebus simulation.
 We provide all the source code in a project so it should run w/o any modifications.

-Task #2: create a new vivado project with myxor.v mytest.v files only in the myxor_files.
+Task #2: create a new vivado project with  files only in the example_v folder).
 You start a new project and follow the instructions to set vivado projet including simulation configurations.
 Try behavior simulation.

-Task #3: complie the simple in and out module based on the following definition.
+Task #3: change the code to have the following design in the module (use simple io folder) the simple in and out module based on the following definition.

 out1 =  in_1 & in_2 & in_3;